Cumulocity-IoT/cumulocity-ui-toolkit/components/README.md

   [pauseOnFocus]="false">
 ```

-All attributes expect the gallary are optional.
+All attributes expect the gallery are optional.

 * **gallery** is a *GalleryImages* object containing an *images* property with the paths to the images.
 * **interval** is the interval in milliseconds for auto changing images.
 A negative or zero value disables auto changing.